Foxconn says underage workers used in China plant

-Labor rights activists in China have accused Foxconn and other big employers in China of using student interns as a cheap source of labor for production lines where it is more difficult to attract young adult workers to lower paid jobs.
+Labour rights activists in China have accused Foxconn and other big employers in China of using student interns as a cheap source of labour for production lines where it is more difficult to attract young adult workers to lower paid jobs.

-Foxconn, the trading name of Taiwan's Hon Hai Precision Industry, said it had found some interns at a plant in Yantai, in northeastern Shandong province, were under the legal working age of 16.
+Foxconn, the trading name of Taiwan's Hon Hai Precision Industry (2317.TW), said it had found some interns at a plant in Yantai, in northeastern Shandong province, were under the legal working age of 16.
 It did not say how many were underage.

 "Our investigation has shown that the interns in question, who ranged in age from 14 to 16, had worked in that campus for approximately three weeks," it said in a statement on Tuesday.